- System requirements

 You can update your PATH variable for the current session only at the command line,

-as shown in Clone the Flutter repo.
+as shown in Get the Flutter SDK.
 You’ll probably want to

 update this variable permanently, so you can run

 The steps for modifying this variable permanently for all terminal sessions are machine-specific.
 Typically you add a line to a file that is executed whenever you open a new window.
 For example:

 - Determine the directory where you placed the Flutter SDK.
 You will need this in Step 3.

 $HOME/.bash_profile.
 The file path and filename might be different on your machine.

 - Add the following line and change

 [PATH_TO_FLUTTER_GIT_DIRECTORY]to be the path where you cloned Flutter’s git repo: